SINGAPORE TRAVEL GUIDE 2020

-If you are already in Thailand, Malaysia or in another Asian country, you can also use the 12go.Asia.com transportation search engine below, one of the best web platforms to move around Asia.
+If you are already in Thailand, Malaysia or another Asian country, you can also use the 12go.Asia.com transportation search engine below, one of the best web platforms to move around Asia.

 - HOW TO REACH YOUR ACCOMMODATION FROM CHANGI INTERNATIONAL AIRPORT

-The airport has 4 terminals all connected by free Skytrains (T1, T2, T3) and shuttle buses (T4 via T2).
+The airport has 4 terminals, all connected by free Skytrains (T1, T2, T3) and shuttle buses (T4 via T2).
 The airport is vast and one of the most important and crowded hubs in Asia.
 It has also been rewarded many times as the best airport in the world.
-If you are in transit or you have time, don’t miss the fantastic “Jewel“, a nature-themed entertainment and retail complex linked to the terminals.
-If you are in transit with a short stopover, you can also book a Stopover City tour with the web platform Klook.com clicking here.
+If you are in transit or have time, don’t miss the fantastic “Jewel“, a nature-themed entertainment and retail complex linked to the terminals.
+If you are in transit with a short stopover, you can also book a Stopover City tour with the web platform Klook.com, clicking here.

 Leaving or reaching the airport

 Once outside the arrival hall of each terminal, you’ll see the cab.
-They use the meter and a ride to the city centre costs between 15 to 30 USD (SDG 20 to 40).
+They use the meter, and a ride to the city centre costs between 15 to 30 USD (SDG 20 to 40).

 By public bus

 You can catch the bus at T1, T2, T3 in the basement bus bays.
-Several routes are connecting the airport to downtown (24, 27, 34, 36, 53, 110, 858).
+Several routes connect the airport to downtown (24, 27, 34, 36, 53, 110, 858).
 You can buy the ticket on board, but you need the exact amount.
 We suggest downloading the smart app Moovit to find your route.
 Alternatively, click here to check the web site.

-You can take the train to downtown from Changi Airport MRT station.
+You can take the train downtown from Changi Airport MRT station.
 Click here to plan your route and check the schedule.